mhdeleglise/Gh/README.md

 (http://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=spm&paperid=45&option_lang=eng)

-For example, h(10) = 2 x 3 x 5 = 30 is the maximum value of a product
-of primes whose sum is not larger than 10.
+For example, h(12) = 42 because  the maximum value of a product of primes whose sum is not larger than 12 is  2 x 3 x 7 = 42.

+- [x] Finish my changes
+- [ ] Push my commits to GitHub
+- [ ] Open a pull request

 Let us denote p(j) the  j em prime,